 Please find more information about the Berlin - Usedom - Rügen bike & boat tour below.
 If you have any further questions feel free to contact us by phone: 0049 - (0)6421 - 886890.

-S-Bahn station Berlin Tegel (S 25) and U-Bahn Station Alt-Tegel (U6) is about 1 km away from the pier.
+The MS Princess landing stage is in Berlin Tegel, Tegeler See / Greenwichpromenade.
+The S-Bahn station Berlin Tegel (S 25) and the U-Bahn station Alt-Tegel (U 6) are about 1 km from the pier.

-The Pier in Stralsund is located at Hansakai, berth 8.
-Boarding starts at 16:00 o'clock.
+The berth in Stralsund is at Hansakai, berth 8.

 Condition of cycle paths